twobombs/qrackmin/README.md

 ## VCL Cluster Setup

-Qrackmin can be deployed as a VCL cluster for distributed computing.
+Thereminq-HPC can be deployed as a VCL cluster for distributed computing.

 #### On the host, the following directory structure needs to be created: